 The nearest town is about 15 minutes away and has a population of approximately 5,000 people.
-It is host to a few sporting goods stores, a liquor store, grocery stores, a fitness center, hardware stores, hotels, bars, restaurants, a bowling alley, movie theater, doctors, dentists, a hospital and pharmacies.
-The people are friendly and the atmosphere subdued.
+It features sporting goods stores, a liquor store, grocery stores, fitness center, hardware stores, hotels, bars, restaurants, a bowling alley, movie theater, doctors, dentists, hospital and pharmacies.
+The people are friendly and the atmosphere relaxed and laid back.

-All visitors to Canada have to have a valid passport.
-Have your passport with you when you get to the airport and do not attempt to bring into Canada more alcohol or tobacco products than allowed or you may have to pay duty fees.
+All visitors to Canada must have a valid passport.
+Have your passport readily available when you get to the airport and we recommend you not attempt to bring into Canada more alcohol or tobacco products than allowed or you may have to pay duty fees.
 If you have a criminal record, even a DUI, you may be refused entry.
 If you have such a record, we recommend you contact Canada border crossing services (click below) so they can assess your admissibility into Canada prior to booking your trip.

-The professional hunting and fishing consultants at Worldwide Trophy Adventures (WTA) have teamed up with Travel With Guns (TWG) to offer clients the very best travel services available.
+The professional hunting and fishing consultants at Worldwide Trophy Adventures (WTA) have teamed up with Travel With Guns (TWG) to offer clients the best travel services available.
 Traveling with firearms and/or ammo at times can be difficult, confusing and overwhelming.
 TWG helps smooth the experience, eliminating worry and confusion.

-- Real-Time Tracking of Lost or Stolen Luggage via Blue Ribbon Bag
+- Real-time tracking of lost or delayed luggage via Blue Ribbon Bag

-- Travel Insurance Geared towards Hunters (Ripcord Rescue Travel Insurance)
+- Travel insurance geared toward hunters (Ripcord Rescue Travel Insurance)

-To start planning your trip with assistance from TWG/WTA, click here
+- To start planning your trip with assistance from TWG

 Download your packing list